okozelsk/NET/Readme.txt

 		Classification
 			Pattern input
 				Supports variable length of patterns
-			Readout unit output is binary (class Yes/No)
+			Readout unit output is probability of class
 		Hybrid
 			Pattern input
 				Supports variable length of patterns
 			Readout unit output is value prediction
 Readout layer
+	Xml constructor
 	Independent on predictors generator (Esn, ...)
 	Supports x-fold cross validation method
 	Clusters of readout units
-		Cluster of readout units per each output field
+		Cluster of readout units per each output field Cluster of FF Networks or P-Perceptrons
-			Feed Forward Network or Parallel Perceptron
 Bundle normalizer
-	Helper for bundle of data normalization
+	Helper for data bundle normalization
 Bundle Data loaders (csv)
 	PatternDataLoader (Classification or Hybrid task)
 	TimeSeriesDataLoader (Prediction task)
+Miscellaneous
+	Queue (thread safe)
+	Hurst exponent estimator (the toughest variant)
+	And others :-)

 Demo application
 ----------------
-Functionality is demonstrated in a simple demo application (/Demo/DemoConsoleApp).
+Main functionality is demonstrated in a simple demo application (/Demo/DemoConsoleApp).
 Application has no startup parameters, all necessary settins are specified in EsnDemoSettings.xml file.
 EsnDemoSettings.xml has to be in the same folder as the executable DemoConsoleApp.exe.
 Application performs sequence of demo cases defined in EsnDemoSettings.xml.
 Input data has to be stored in a file in csv format.
 You can simply modify EsnDemoSettings.xml and configure your own cases to be prformed.

 Other information